-- OBJECTIVE 1 - as measured by sector contribution to GVA, job creation and the number
+OBJECTIVE 1 To support sustainable economic growth in Jersey's Digital Industry - as measured by sector contribution to GVA, job creation and the number and 'health' of digital businesses.

-OBJECTIVE 2 To establish Jersey as an internationally well-regarded 'digital centre' -

-OBJECTIVE 3 To enable a connected, digital society and enhanced quality of life in Jersey - as measured by an increased provision of online services by Government,
+- OBJECTIVE 2 To establish Jersey as an internationally well-regarded 'digital centre' as measured by ranking in the key indices, recognition in target media and online statistics, the results of industry surveys, and sector-specific inward investment. - OBJECTIVE 3 To enable a connected, digital society and enhanced quality of life in Jersey as measured by an increased provision of online services by Government, changes in the education curriculum, improved skills and awareness in the general population, and the development of essential 'digital' infrastructure.